-Some of the buildings at WGHS are Victorian and were designed and built long before the needs of disabled people were considered.
-This is particularly the case with the original WGHS Senior building, Cliff and Willows.
-These buildings all have a statutory listing and have very limited access for anyone who is disabled.
-Although access to most of these buildings would be difficult or indeed not possible for a disabled person on their own, a degree of access is possible with the assistance of temporary ramps.
+Some of the buildings at WGSF are Victorian and have statutory listing which creates difficulties with accessibility.
+Although access to most of these buildings would be difficult for individuals with impaired mobility, a degree of access is possible with the assistance of temporary ramps.

-A newer facility - Forrest - has been designed and built with disabled access in mind and meets the requirements of legislation.

-The connectivity between the newer buildings and the older buildings at WGHS Senior Section has also meant that a number of buildings have disabled access via the new buildings (using step free access and/or lifts) whereas previously this would not have been possible.
+Newer facilities on the WGSF site have been designed and built with disabled access in mind and meet the requirements of the legislation.
+The connectivity between the newer buildings and the older buildings has also meant that a number of other areas of WGSF now have disabled access via the new buildings (using step free access and/or lifts).